Nonlocality of quantum matter corrections and cosmological constant running: IR dependence on in the massless case

 Let us recall that the calculations of \cite{Onemli-Woodard2004} were done on a de Sitter background, where the terms in action (\ref{vacuum}) boil down to the expressions \beq E_4 = \frac16\,R^2, \qquad C^2 = 0, \quad \mbox{and} \quad R = -12 H^2. \eeq Taking this into account and looking at Eq.~(\ref{Wood-IR}), we readily see that the logarithmic ``running'' should not be attributed to the CC term $\rho_\Lambda$, but rather to a linear combination of $E_4 = 24H^4$ and $R^2 = 144H^4$.
-Indeed, when making the comparison of the running of the parameters in action (\ref{final}) with the output of de Sitter calculations, the unique reasonable attribution is to the running of $a_2$ and $a_3$ and not of the CC term.
-The reason is (as we mentioned above) that the constant $\rho_\La$ does not run in massless models and, also, it is not $\mathcal{O}(H^4)$, while the $E_4$ and $R^2$-terms are exactly of order $H^4$.

-One can note that, in the conformal ($\xi=1/6$) massless case, the corrections to $\rho$ and $p$ can be easily recovered from the trace anomaly \cite{duff77,ddi} and the conservation equation, as described in \cite{fhh} and, more recently, in \cite{RadiAna} (see further references therein).
+Indeed, when making the comparison of the running of the parameters in action (\ref{final}) with the output of de Sitter calculations, the unique reasonable attribution is to the running of $a_2$ and $a_3$ in Eq.~(\ref{higher}) and not of the CC term.
+The reason is (as we mentioned above) that the constant $\rho_\La$ does not run in massless models and, also, it is not $\mathcal{O}(H^4)$, while the $E_4$ and $R^2$-terms are exactly of order $H^4$ One can note that, in the conformal ($\xi=1/6$) massless case, the corrections to $\rho$ and $p$ can be easily recovered from the trace anomaly \cite{duff77,ddi} and the conservation equation, as described in \cite{fhh} and, more recently, in \cite{RadiAna} (see further references therein).
 Unfortunately, our attempt to recover the coefficients in (\ref{Wood-IR}) from the known one-loop beta functions did not work well, probably because of the second loop ``contamination''.

 Another relevant observation is that, in the higher derivative model \cite{AntMot}, there are both massless and massive modes, but it is not clear how to separate them in the IR and arrive at the meaningful comparison with the IR evolution described in \cite{Onemli-Woodard2004} in the massless case.